 Although many people still talk about custody in the wake of divorce, Illinois no longer uses the term.
-The Court usually decides who gets parental responsibilities when married parents divorce; if the parents were never married, this is decided when the Court needs to decide on parentage and parenting issues or when one parent seeks child support or parenting time with the child.
+The Court usually decides who gets parental responsibilities when married parents divorce; if the parents were never married, the Court needs to decide on parentage, parenting issues, child support, and parenting time with the child.

 There are two types of parental responsibilities:

 - Significant Decision-Making Responsibility

 When a child is with a parent, that parent is responsible for the day-to-day care, but what about big decisions, such as enrolling a child in school?
 Collaborative divorce and mediation are always recommended, but if parents cannot agree on schooling, the Court can assign significant decision-making responsibility to one parent.
 The parent with this role was formerly called the custodial parent.

 If one parent has already been assigned significant decision-making responsibility for the children, he or she will decide on issues of: